 Here J.C and I are walking and we simply come across Chris as he is reviewing the self-portraits he has just finished.
 It would have been easy to just wander by.

-Instead we choose to say a friendly hello, in inquiring, “What are you shooting?”
+Instead we choose to say a friendly hello, adding, “What are you shooting?”

 It seems, hello, has become the topic of the week.
-But I can’t think of a more powerful statement to connect us as a people, well maybe, I apologize.
-As small a sentence as it is, one word, it speaks chapters.
+But I can’t think of a more powerful statement to connect us as a people, well maybe, I apologize (another big topic in itself).

-J.C and I could have chosen to walk by, ignoring a possibility to make a friend.
+J.C and I could have chosen to walk by, ignoring a possibility of making a friend.
 And many a time I make just that decision.
 Life is fast, and responsibilities are many.
-Yet, in the pauses between the storm of life, what I am slowly learning is this, The world is filled with amazing people, all of whom have something to say… and all of whom share a desire for a better society.
+Yet, in the pauses between the storm of life, what I am slowly learning is this, The world is filled with amazing people, all of whom have something to say… and the majority share a desire for a better society.

-Chris, tells me of his life experience in reaching out.
+Chris, tells me of his life experience.
 “It’s difficult living in Los Angeles, it’s hard to trust people.
 It’s not like it was when I was a kid.”

 Being the sports fan that he is, Chris uses a sports analogy to support his point.
 “It’s hard for me to even wear my San Francisco baseball cap.
 I’m a fan, but if I wear it on the streets, I get attacked.”